vikingeducation/assignment_githuh/README.md

-# assignment_githuh
+# githuh
-Build a Command Line Interface for getting information on GitHub users' accounts.

-Gregory Alford
+This was a CLI tool for github data, but it no longer works